darkmavis1980/music-photographers-rules/README.md

 - Don't spam your website unless your are asking for critics or you want to share something that you think it could be helpful for the community.
 - Upload your photos directly to the group, not by sharing your facebook page or similar, you uploaded it once on it, you can do it twice.
-- Do not overload the group with too many posts with a single photo in a day, create an album instead.
+- Don't overload the group with too many posts with a single photo in a day, create an album instead.
+- Don't ask for followers for your facebook/instagram/others pages

 ## Be ready for critics